 5. You Can Hand Wash Your Clothes Differently

-Through out that year of hand washing clothes, I learned that you can wash your clothes differently.
+Throughout that year of handwashing clothes, I learned that you can wash your clothes differently.
 There are lots of off-grid washing systems that make this task easier.

-So she went bargain hunting and found a great wringer washer for me.
+She went bargain hunting and found a great wringer washer for me.
 My husband had to make a few minor repairs, but I would plug it in and wash clothes on my covered back porch.

-It did the hand washing part for me, but I still had to do the wringing, rinsing, and hanging up.
+It did the handwashing part for me, but I still had to do the wringing, rinsing, and hanging up.
 It did a great job too!

 As I mentioned, I don’t use a wringer washer or wash my clothes by hand anymore.
 I already alluded to the fact that with my family of growing boys the load just became too much for me.

-So I went back to using my modern washing machine, but I learned so much in that year.
+I went back to using my modern washing machine, but I learned so much in that year.
 Even if you don’t want to wash your clothes by hand consistently, I still recommend that you know how to do it because you never know when you might need to.
 It is great knowledge to have.